OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/7 November 2015.md

 ---

 ## Afterlife & Soul Topics

 - Psychic attacks target individuals with **missions and their support networks**.
 - Spacetime distortion can enable **realm curtain openings** and anomalous disappearances or deaths.
+- Suffering of one individual can affect others psychically, especially close relations.

 ---

 ## Cosmic Structure & Densities

 - The "butterfly" UFO was identified as a **4D STS manifestation**.
+- The Golem-type entity involved in the Elisa Lam case was related to spacetime distortions and realm curtain activity.

 ---

 ## Earth Changes & Environmental Events